MOVE

 /RPrompt for a Y or N response before overwriting an existing destination file.

 /SMove an entire subdirectory tree to another location.
 MOVE will attempt to create the destination directories if they don't exist, and will remove empty subdirectories after the move.
 When /D is used with /S, you will be prompted if the first destination directory does not exist, but subdirectories below that will be created automatically by MOVE.
 If MOVE /S creates one or more destination directories, they will be added automatically to the JPSTREE.IDX database.
 If you attempt to use /S to move a subdirectory tree into part of itself, MOVE will detect the resulting infinite loop, display an error message, and exit.
-Do not use /S with @file lists.
+You cannot combine multiple /S options (including /S, /Sn, /S+1, or /SX) in a single command, or use any /S option with @file lists.
 See @file lists for details.

 If you specify a number after the /S, MOVE will limit the subdirectory recursion to that number.
 For example, if you have a directory tree "\a\b\c\d\e", /S2 will only affect the "a", "b", and "c" directories.

-/TDon't display filenames as they are moved, but display the total number of files deleted and the amount of free disk space recovered, if any.
+/TDon't display filenames as they are moved, but display the total number of files moved.

 /UMove each source file only if it is newer than a matching destination file or if a matching destination file does not exist (also see /C).
 This option is useful for moving new or changed files from one directory to another.
 Do not use /U with @file lists.
 See @file lists for details.
 When used with file systems that have different time resolutions (such as FAT and NTFS), /U will attempt to use the "coarsest" resolution of the two.

-/Y(XP+ Only) Force copy of an encrypted file even when the target will be decrypted (for CMD.EXE compatibility).
+/YForce copy of an encrypted file even when the target will be decrypted (for CMD compatibility).

 /ZOverwrite read-only destination files.
 Without this option, MOVE will fail with an "Access denied" error if the destination file has its read-only attribute set.
 This option allows MOVE to overwrite read-only files without generating any errors.